davidferex/Finetune_small_LLMs_tool_calling/nl2api-framework/README.md

 2. **Ambiguity handling:** Automatically detecting missing parameters.
 3. **Local execution:** Optimized to run on Gemma 2 2B.

+---

 ## 🛠️ How it works

 1. **Define your API:** Create a `tools_spec.json` file with your functions and parameters.
 2. **Generate the Dataset:** The `DatasetGenerator` uses a teacher model (LLaMA 3.3) to create thousands of diverse interactions.
 3. **Fine-tune:** Train a smaller model so it learns *your* specific API.
 4. **Ready to use:** The trained model should perform strongly at tool calling for your specific API.

+---

+## 📁 Project Structure

+The repository is organized into several key directories, each corresponding to a stage of the pipeline:

+### `datasets/`

+Contains the generated datasets used for training and evaluation.

+* Includes both intermediate and final datasets (e.g., raw queries, `train_lora.json`, `train_mlp.json`, etc.).
+* These datasets are produced by the generation pipeline and later consumed during fine-tuning and testing.

+---

+### `generator/`

+Implements the full data generation pipeline.

+* `dataset_preset_generator.py` → Generates raw queries using predefined presets.
+* `dataset_full_generator.py` → Converts raw data into LoRA training format.
+* `dataset_full_generator_mlp.py` → Converts raw data into MLP training format.

+This stage bridges the gap between a tool specification and a usable training dataset.

+---

+### `finetuning/`

+Contains the training scripts for adapting models to the target API.

+* LoRA fine-tuning scripts for Gemma 2 (tool calling task)
+* MLP training scripts (classifier head for tool prediction)

+These scripts take the datasets from `datasets/` and produce trained models ready for inference.

+---

+### `testing/`

+Includes all evaluation and benchmarking scripts.

+* `test_tool_caller.py` → Evaluates the LoRA fine-tuned model
+* `test_mlp.py` → Evaluates the MLP classifier
+* LLaMA evaluation pipeline:

+  * `main_client_presets.py`
+  * `main_server_presets.py`
+  * `llm_adapter.py`
+  * `tools_spec.json`
+* `evaluate_llama.py` → Processes outputs and computes final numerical metrics

+This directory allows direct comparison between fine-tuned small models and large baseline models.

+---

 ## 🧪 Use Case: Synthetic Data Generator